why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/pick_an_image.md

 * You don't want or you cannot update frequently over the network, because you have a very limited bandwidth or unreliable internet access.
 * You cannot afford to reboot your computer frequently to install updates.
 * You don't want to use, or for some reason cannot afford to switch between, different snapshots.
-* You have an old computer (more than 7-year old) which cannot take advantage of recent kernels.
+* You have an old computer (more than 7-years old) which cannot take advantage of recent kernels.
-* You have a fixed set of packages you know you are going to install once and forget about, and usually you never want to have anything to do with command line utilities.
+* You have a fixed set of packages you know you are going to install once and forget about, and you would prefer to never have anything to do with the command line utilities.

 ??? info
     It is not recommended for new users, however, it is possible to use microOS on a desktop computer, taking advantage of transactional updates.
 This might be appealing to advanced users who want to provide friends or relatives with an operating system that will require no maintenance from them, and very little from you.
 You might be interested in [this page]() for more about this use case.